RedRoserade/k8s-hpa-and-bad-deployments/README.md

 - One, which consumes zero CPU (`myapp-no-cpu`).
 The average CPU usage will be 0%.
 - Another, which consumes all available CPU (`myapp-full-cpu`).
 The average CPU usage will be 100%.

-It also contains a HPA object that scales the pods if average CPU usage of the deployment that uses all CPU (`myapp-no-cpu`) reaches 40% (which will never happen).
+It also contains a HPA object that scales the pods if average CPU usage of the deployment that uses no CPU (`myapp-no-cpu`) reaches 40% (which will never happen).

 # Setup